jasonmit/virtual-each/README.md

 A direct port of react-infinite-list to Ember.
 This was created as a benchmark exercise.

+This component will only ever render DOM nodes for what can fill the view port.
+Using the power of Glimmer, it will reuse the DOM nodes it's already created and swap out the content as the user scrolls.

-If you want a more flexible, feature-complete, virtualized list/grid component, please see [ember-collection](https://github.com/emberjs/ember-collection).
+If you want a more flexible virtualization component, please try [ember-collection](https://github.com/emberjs/ember-collection).

 ## Usage